OC ADMIN OFFICES

-For more information about the Women’s Auxiliary, please contact Judy Fitch or Captain Stacy Cross at 714-832-7100.
+For more information about the Women’s Auxiliary, please contact Judy Fitch or Captain Cheryl Kistan at 714-832-7100.

 OC ADVISORY BOARD

-Chairman: Lydia Sarandan, Presbyterian Pastor, St. Andrews (Ret.)
+Chairman Lydia Sarandan, Presbyterian Pastor, St. Andrews, Retired

-Treasurer: Don Cullen, Managing Partner, Rogers Clem & Co.
-(Ret.)
+Treasurer Don Cullen, Managing Partner, Rogers Clem & Co., Retired

-Past Chairman: Larry Buster, First American Title Co., V.P.
-County Manager
+Past Chairman Larry Buster, VP County Manager, First American Title Co.

 Wanda Castillo-Cou Pacific Western Bank